FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/subaccountid.md

 ## Description

-An ID assigned to a grouping of resources, often used to manage access and/or cost.
+An ID assigned to a grouping of resources and/or services, often used to manage access and/or cost.

 ## Content constraints